nchern/fitviz/README.md

 - Local first.
 - Supports .FIT files exported directly from your device to your laptop.
-- Planned: opinionated local file sync for automatic imports.
+- local file sync for automatic imports.
 - Tested and optimized for **Garmin Forerunner 255**.

 ## Requires
 - [Garmin FIT SDK](https://developer.garmin.com/fit/download/)
 - [Matplotlib](https://matplotlib.org/stable/tutorials/pyplot.html)

+## Stage
+The project is at a very early stage, hence it is highly experimental.
+Any API(functions, classes, CLI) is a subject for rapid change.